kiali/kiali.io/content/en/docs/Configuration/authentication/session-configs.md

 weight: 60
 ---

-There are two settings that are available for the users session.
+There are two settings that are available for the user's session.
 The first one is the **session expiration time**, which is only applicable to [token]({{< relref "token" >}}) and [header]({{< relref "header" >}}) authentication strategies: